Manage My Booking

 Name: Lenotre Restaurant

-This high-quality French eatery can be found on the third floor of the Centria Mall, on an outside terrace overlooking the Kingdom Tower.
-It serves delicious food items that will leave you desperate for more, and has the novelty of being owned by a princess.
+This fine French eatery can be found on the third floor of the Centria Mall, on an outside terrace overlooking the Kingdom Tower.
+It serves delicious food items that will leave you satisfied.

 Name: The Globe